ruelalarcon/usask_class_notifier/README.md

   - Shows seat counts for all monitored classes in the server
   - Also shows which channel is set for notifications

+- `cn!cookies` (Developers only)
+  - Shows session cookie status and refresh times
+  - Developers only (user ID must be in DEVELOPERS list in config.py)

+- `cn!refresh` (Developers only)
+  - Manually refresh session cookies
+  - Developers only (user ID must be in DEVELOPERS list in config.py)

 ## Features

 - Checks all monitored classes every 20 seconds